Abdelrahman898/predictive-maintenance/README.md

 ![alt tag](https://github.com/Abdelrahman898/predictive-maintenance/blob/main/image/binclassprofit.jpg)

 **GaussianNB B** and **KNN B** has the best profit per engine (USD 69K per engine) if the company has the capacity to maintain **%31** of the engines per period.

+### Summary and Next Steps

+- The project tried to answer three essential questions in predictive maintenance: When an engine will fail?
+Which engines will fail in this period?
+How better could maintenance be scheduled?
+By applying machine leaning  regression, binary classification, and multiclass classification algorithms respectively, to historical data of engines sensors, the project was able to provide some suggestions responding to the problem.

+- Since predicting TTF is critical to all kinds of modeling performed in this project, more work is required to enhance  regression  performance.
+This  could be by fixing data (outliers, resampling  etc.), trying  other models.

+- Features selection and dimensionality reduction techniques  should  also be utilized to enhance  models performance and speed.

+- Finally, the selected model in each category should be deployed for online accessibility.